shaypepper/nltk_project/README.md

 $ python get_nltk_packages.py
 ```

-### Testing
+### Example
 In order to test, you will go in the the python shell.
 I'll provide a few start lines to show you the output from the data provided.
 You can look at the docs below to get an idea of other functionality.
+These commands should be from within the project directory.

 ```{python}
 $ python